yngx/Garbage-Sorter/README.md

 Garbage-Sorter
 ==============

-Garbage Sorter game using EaselJS
+Garbage Sorter browser game using EaselJS.

-TO DO:

-Need to create bin class
-Implement Timer
-Implment garbage type
-Implement collision detection
+Click on start to start the game.

+Currently need to work on:

+- auto positioning for bins according to screen size
+- auto positioning for garbage according to screen size